software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 #### Using added module

-You now use your function in the HelloStarknet contract use `my_project::mod1::functions::returns_three()`.
+You now use your function in the HelloStarknet contract use `hello_starknet::mod1::functions::returns_three()`.

 ## The protostar.toml

-Apart from the usual things you can find in `protostar.toml`, there is a `linked-libarires` entry which is used to find cairo1 modules in tests and building.
+Apart from the usual things you can find in `protostar.toml`, there is a `linked-libarires` entry which is used to find cairo1 packages in tests and building.
-This makes it possible for you to include other modules from your dependencies if they are correct cairo1 modules (with their own module definition and `cairo_project.toml`).
+This makes it possible for you to include dependencies if they are correct cairo1 packages (with their own package definition and `cairo_project.toml`).

 ```
 [project]